Sheffield: Shopping centres

-Meadowhall shopping centre, located to the north of Sheffield close to the boundary with Rotherham and next to the M1 motorway, is a major regional shopping destination and currently ranked eleventh largest in the UK with a floorspace of 1.5 e6ft2.
+Meadowhall shopping centre, located to the north-east of Sheffield close to the boundary with Rotherham and next to the M1 motorway, is a major regional shopping destination and currently ranked eleventh largest in the UK with a floorspace of 1.5 e6ft2.
 Attracting over 30 million visitors a year (up from 19 million in its first year), the centre hosts 270 shops, 37 restaurants and a cinema.
 Many nationally renowned brands have a presence at the centre including Marks & Spencer, Hugo Boss and Jaeger.
 The centre is connected to the city centre by rail, Supertram and bus services.
 Prior to the opening of Meadowhall, the site was occupied for East Hecla (steel) works, a major employer in the north-east of the city.
 The opening of Meadowhall in 1990 marked the beginning of major rejuvenation in the Lower Don Valley as the steel industry contracted.
 In a 2010 survey of forecast expenditure at retail centres in the United Kingdom, Meadowhall was ranked 12th and Sheffield City Centre 19th.

-To the south of Meadowhall shopping centre is Meadowhall Retail Park, a 190500 ft2 retail park with 13 retail and food units.
+To the South of Meadowhall shopping centre is Meadowhall Retail Park, a 190500 ft2 retail park with 13 retail and food units.
 Next to the retail park is the Sheffield IKEA store, opened in 2017.
 The opening ceremony was attended by dignitaries including the Swedish Ambassador to the UK.
 The Sheffield store was the 20th opened in the UK and led to the creation of 480 new local jobs.

-The second largest shopping centre in Sheffield is Crystal Peaks, located in the south-east of the city, alongside Drakehouse Retail Park.
+The second-largest shopping centre in Sheffield is Crystal Peaks, located in the south-east of the city, alongside Drakehouse Retail Park.
 Both the shopping centre and the retail park opened in 1988 and now attract around 11 million visitors a year.
-In total there are 101 retailers (including eateries) at Crystal Peaks and Drakehouse, including a range high street brands.
+In total there are 101 retailers (including eateries) at Crystal Peaks and Drakehouse, including a range of high street brands.
 Crystal Peaks also includes a travel interchange which serves as the hub for bus travel in the east and south-east of Sheffield.